 Tenure of Financial Aid

-The English Department attempts but does not guarantee to provide four semesters of financial support for students selected for subsidy in the M.A. program and ten semesters of financial support for students selected for subsidy in the Ph.D. program.
+The English Department attempts but does not guarantee to provide four semesters of financial support for students selected for subsidy in the M.A. program and twelve semesters of financial support for students selected for subsidy in the Ph.D. program.

 For Ph.D. candidates every effort is made to provide teaching assistantships (which carry the tuition waiver) during the course-work stage of their programs (up to two years) as well as for an additional two semesters following successful completion of prelims.
 TA support may be extended further depending on the availability of resources.